ibm-cloud-docs/Cloudant/offerings/learning-center.md

 We can also add the following parameters:

-- Fields - Specifies the document attributes we want returned (the default is the entire document).
+- Fields - Specifies the document attributes that we want returned (the default is the entire document).
 - Sort – Defines how the data is to be sorted.
 Sort is an array, allowing the sort to be calculated on multiple attributes.
 - Limit – The number of documents to return.